 - Support Black-owned businesses in your community.
 And when you go shopping in stores like Target, look for aisles that highlight Black products.
 When we support our Black businesses, we inspire more Black entrepreneurs and help our communities thrive.

 - If you’re old school like me and still enjoy sending people cards and packages via snail mail, buy forever stamps from the Black Heritage series.
-Right now I have Gwen Ifill and August Wilson and would love to get my hands on Harriet Tubman and Ma Rainey stamps.
+Right now I have Gwen Ifill and August Wilson and can’t wait to get my hands on Harriet Tubman and Ma Rainey stamps.

 - Spend time with a Black Elder.
 Bring them flowers and a home-cooked meal.
 Sit or walk with them.
 Put your phone away.
 Listen.